 Dear Crucial Skills,

-Could you please help me understand the practical use of the crucial confrontations skill “CPR” for front-line supervisors on a manufacturing floor?
+Could you please help me understand the practical use of the crucial accountability skill “CPR” for front-line supervisors on a manufacturing floor?
 It seems somewhat abstract to them when dealing with specific violations and our progressive discipline procedure.

 Dear Real World,

 I’d love to help.

 CPR is a skill we cover in Crucial Accountability that helps you hold the right conversation.
 The reason most of us have the same conversations over and over with others is because we talk about the wrong thing!

 For example, on a manufacturing floor, let’s say you have an agreement with someone upstream in the process to get you fifty parts per hour.
 Four or five times a day they fail to deliver and you find yourself having to nag, threaten, or bribe them—or you sit and twiddle your thumbs and slow down the whole production process.